 75) Boy Meets Real World (S5E2)

-Cory turns in his student film project about Shawn and Jack’s relationship as long lost half brothers.
-Angela comments that it looks as if Cory ripped off MTV’s Real World (which he did) though he denies it.
+Cory turns in his student film project about Shawn and Jack’s relationship as long-lost half-brothers.
+Angela comments that it looks like Cory ripped off MTV’s Real World (which he did) though he denies it.

 76) Her Answer (Part 2) (S6E2)

 Topanga can’t go through with the elopement, and she and Cory return home.
 They don’t tell anyone that they didn’t marry until Amy lectures them about being too young.
 Cory freaks out on her and starts yelling.